 What makes Playa Biesanz in Costa Rica so special?
 It’s a beautiful unknown quiet corner between Quepos and Manuel Antonio National Park.
 Biesanz Beach a secret, solitary location covered by dense green wilderness.
-It’s alive with monkeys, sloths, lizards, snakes and ocean bird formations flying overhead.
+It’s alive with monkeys, sloths, lizards, snakes and birds.

-Biesanz Beach is at the end of a jungle trail that starts by the side of the road.
+Biesanz Beach lies at the end of a jungle trail that starts by the side of the road close to Hotel Parador.
 It goes through a small opening in a fence and goes down a steep hill with loose pebbles.